alphagov/government-digital-strategy/README.md

 ## Changelist

 _These document all the larger updates to the site we've done sinch the launch.
 If you'd like a full list, just view the commits log.
 A lot of minor changes or very small bug fixes are not listed here, else we'd just be duplicating the Git commit log._

+__06/12/12__
+- add Tim O'Reilly video to "Government as a Platform" case study.
+- refactored the Ruby compilation scripts to be much tidier.
+- moved Ruby scripts into `/scripts` folder.
+- tidied up command line output of the scripts, much easier to follow now.

 __03/12/12__
 - added V3 of Magna Charta, toggle links on charts to switch between chart and table view